alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Statistics Canada produces statistics that help Canadians better understand their country—its
 population, resources, economy, society and culture.

 In Canada, providing statistics is a federal responsibility.
-As Canada’s central statistical
+As Canada's central statistical
 agency, Statistics Canada is legislated under the Statistics Act to serve this function for the
 whole of Canada and each of the provinces/territories.

 Objective statistical information is vital to an open and democratic society.
 It provides a solid
 foundation for informed decisions by elected representatives, businesses, unions and non-
 profit organizations, as well as individual Canadians.

 Statistics Canada is committed to protecting the confidentiality of all information entrusted to
 them and to ensure that the information delivered is timely and relevant to Canadians.